flaparoo/BangleApps/apps/hadash/README.md

 ## How It Works

-This app uses the REST API to directly interact with HA.
-You will need to create a "long-lived access token", which you will have to configure in this app.
+This app uses the REST API to directly interact with HA (which requires a "long-lived access token").

-You can then create a menu structure to be displayed on your Bangle, which can
+You can define a menu structure to be displayed on your Bangle, with the states to be queried and services to be called.
+Menu entries can be:
-include:

-* show the state of a HA entity
+* entry to show the state of a HA entity
-* call a HA service
+* entry to call a HA service
 * sub-menus, including nested sub-menus

 ## Configuration

-TBD
+After installing the app, use the "interface" page (floppy disk icon) in the App Loader to configure it.

+Make sure to set the "Home-Assistant API Base URL" (which must include the "/api" path, as well - but no slash at the end).

+Also create a "long-lived access token" in HA (under the Profile section, right at the bottom) and enter it as the "Long-lived access token".

+The tricky bit will be to configure your menu structure.
+You need to have a basic understanding of the JSON format.
+The configuration page uses a JSON Editor which will check the syntax and highlight any errors for you.
+Follow the instructions on the page regarding how to configure menus, menu entries and the required attributes.
+It also contains examples.

+Once you're happy with the menu structure (and you've entered the base URL and access token), click the "Configure / Upload to Bangle" button.

 ## Author